THE POSTAL HISTORY OF ICAO

 Nabisco (abbreviated from the earlier name National Biscuit Company) is an American manufacturer of cookies and snacks headquartered in East Hanover, New Jersey.
 The company is a subsidiary of Illinois-based Mondelēz International.

 With pictures taken on the SS Cirrus, the above issue of 19 September 1968 commemorates the World Weather Watch (WWW) programme developed by the World Meteorological Organization (WMO), an Agency of the United Nations headquartered in Geneva, Switzerland.
-Established in 1963, the World Weather Watch -the core of the WMO programmes- combines observing systems, telecommunication facilities, and data-processing and forecasting centers to make available meteorological and related environmental information needed to provide efficient services in all countries.
+Established in 1963, the World Weather Watch -the core of the WMO programmes- combines observing systems, telecommunication facilities, and data processing and forecasting centres to make available meteorological and related environmental information needed to provide efficient services in all countries.

 This issue was sponsored by the Schering Laboratories.
 Marketed by Schering, Coricidin is used to alleviate coughs and includes chlorpheniramine for people with high blood pressure.